Lautsänger Journey — wired headphones, fitted with Lautsänger Components

 The shared experience

 A record begins.
 You sit down.
 You mean to listen for forty minutes.
-Three hours later, the room has changed shape and you have not moved.
+Hours later, the room has changed shape and you have not moved.

 Some headphones disappear from your head.
 Most of them tire you instead.